-Public funding, derived from tax dollars, grants, and other sources, is used to provide public transit.
-Therefore, public transit is a public good.
+Public funding, derived from tax dollars, grants, and other sources, is used to provide public transit, so public transit is a public good.
 Because of this fact, many people view transit service as a right and believe that it is something that should always be available and should always work.
-Public perception of transit agencies that begin to offer package delivery services could be challenging if the transit agency does not preempt misconceptions and inform their riders of how this new service will benefit them
+When a transit agency begins to offer package delivery service, public perception could be challenging if the transit agency does not preempt misconceptions and inform their riders of how this new service will benefit them by engaging in targeted outreach.
+From the perspective of improving financial sustainability, package delivery service is similar to other contracted service delivery.

-Here are important elements to consider including when developing a public outreach or public engagement campaign:
+Here are important elements to consider/include when developing an outreach strategy:

-- Information for riders that shows what it costs to provide current service. - Descriptions of existing funding sources and the amount of revenue each generates. - Descriptions of how new revenue may improve service. - Policies that document that transit riders will always take precedence over packages.
+- Data collection about current perceptions of transit and package delivery services. - Information for riders that shows what it costs to provide current service. - Descriptions of existing funding sources and the amount of revenue each generates. - Descriptions of how new revenue may improve service. - Policies that ensure that transit riders will always take precedence over packages.

-Marketing For Profit Endeavor
+Marketing For-Profit Endeavors

 Transit agencies that implement package delivery service may be challenged by the need to market a service that is unlike anything the agency has offered previously.
-Package delivery service is a for profit enterprise-unlike transit service, which is typically provided for the lowest possible cost to the rider and is not designed or intended to generate a profit.
-If a transit agency takes on package delivery, it will be delivered as a for-profit endeavor specificall to increase revenue.
-Therefore, typical transit marketing may fall short of generating additional business.
+Package delivery service is a for-profit enterprise, unlike transit service, which is typically provided for the lowest possible cost to the rider and is not designed or intended to generate a profit.
+If a transit agency takes on package delivery, the service will be delivered as a for-profit endeavor specifically to increase revenue while providing additional access and connectivity.
+Typical transit marketing may not generate business at a level that would sustain the package delivery service.